ngkamperlo/presentations/slides/sdet-3/Slides.md

 # Our Journey with MFEs so far
 - In 2019, we embarked on a journey with MFEs to tackle the challenges of scaling our codebase and making our teams more autonomous.
 - We started Single SPA as our framework, today we consider switching to Module Federation.
-- Our main focus at the start was to create a seamless experience between our Elm and React-based applications, ensuring smooth interoperability.
+- Need: implement a smooth experience between our Elm and React-based applications
 - We introduced BlackBox pattern to address mini apps implementation

 ---